Candy cap: Identification

 It is possible to mistake other distasteful or toxic species of mushrooms for candy caps or mistakenly include such species in a larger collection of candy caps.
-Those inexperienced with mushroom identification may mistake any number of "little brown mushrooms" ("LBMs") for candy caps, including the deadly galerina (Galerina marginata and allies), which can occur in the same habitat.
-Candy caps can be distinguished from non-Lactarius species by their brittle stipe, while most other "LBMs" have a more flexible stipe.
+Those inexperienced with mushroom identification may mistake any number of "little brown mushrooms" (LBMs) for candy caps, including the deadly galerina (Galerina marginata and allies), which can occur in the same habitat.
+Candy caps can be distinguished from non-Lactarius species by their brittle stipe, while most other LBMs have a more flexible stipe.
 It is therefore recommended that candy caps be gathered by hand, breaking the fragile stipe in one's fingers.
-By this method, LBM's with a cartilaginous stipe will easily be distinguished.
+By this method, LBMs with a cartilaginous stipe will easily be distinguished.

 Candy caps may also be confused with any of a large number of small, similarly colored species of Lactarius that may be distasteful to downright toxic depending on the species and the number consumed.

 Candy caps may be distinguished from other Lactarius by the following characteristics: